lacerbi/web-txt2img/README.md

 ## Troubleshooting

-- Error: “no available backend found … both async and sync fetching of the wasm failed”
+- Error: "WebGPU is not supported" or "no available backend found"
-  - Your app isn’t serving ORT WASM files.
-Set `wasmPaths` and make sure assets are hosted (see “WASM Assets”).
+  - Your browser doesn't support WebGPU.
+Use a compatible browser (Chrome/Edge 113+, Safari Technology Preview, or Firefox Nightly with WebGPU enabled).
 - Vite complains about dynamic imports of optional deps
   - The library uses computed specifiers and `/* @vite-ignore */` where needed.
 If your bundler still pre‑bundles optional deps, either install them or inject via options.
 - Performance is slow
-  - Prefer WebGPU.
-For WASM, enable SIMD/threads (COOP/COEP) and increase `wasmNumThreads`.
+  - Ensure WebGPU is enabled in your browser and GPU drivers are up to date.
+Verify hardware acceleration is not disabled in browser settings.

 ## Acknowledgements